-The Impact of the Fall of Afghanistan on the World Travel & Tourism Industry
+The impact of the fall of Afghanistan on the world Travel and Tourism industry

-- World Tourism Network President Dr. Peter Tarlow is a global expert in the travel and tourism industry.
-Having Kabul fall into the hands of the Taliban is a major worry also for the global travel and tourism industry and World Tourism Network Members in 128 countries
+- World Tourism Network President Dr. Peter Tarlow is a global expert in the travel and tourism industry and weighs in on having Kabul fall into the hands of the Taliban as a major worry for the global travel and tourism industry and World Tourism Network members in 128 countries.

 - There can be little doubt that historians will debate the follies of both U.S. and European policies vis-à-vis Afghanistan for decades to come.
 Multiple nations have attempted to subdue Afghanistan, from the Ancient Chinese to the British, from the Russians to the Americans.

-- In all cases Afghanistan has lived up to its reputation as the “graveyard of empires”.
-The recent fall of Kabul is only the latest in Western failures and from a geo-political perspective this defeat’s impact will be felt for years or decades to come.
+- In all cases, Afghanistan has lived up to its reputation as the “graveyard of empires”.
+The recent fall of Kabul is only the latest in Western failures and from a geo-political perspective, this defeat’s impact will be felt for years or decades to come.

 The former president of Afghanistan took as much money as he could before he fled his country, and hours before the Taliban were able to stop him.
-Him and his family is now safe in Abu Dhabi and was welcomed in the United Arab Emirates, a major travel and tourism destination on humanitarian grounds.
+He and his family are now safe in Abu Dhabi and were welcomed in the United Arab Emirates, a major travel and tourism destination on humanitarian grounds.
 This now completely destroys the fragile structure of security the western world had constructed in Afghanistan.

-Yet despite the fact that there is much we will need to learn about the latest Afghan debacle it is importance that political experts, public policy officials and tourism scientists develop an understanding of how a relatively small and “poor” nation has played, and might in the future continue to play, such a major role on the world stage and also in world tourism.
+Yet despite the fact that there is much we will need to learn about the latest Afghan debacle, it is importance that political experts, public policy officials, and tourism scientists develop an understanding of how a relatively small and “poor” nation has played, and might in the future continue to play, such a major role on the world stage and also in world tourism.

-To understand what the Kabul debacle means we need to examine the country both from a geographic and historical perspective.
+To understand what the Kabul debacle means, we need to examine the country both from a geographic and historical perspective.

 Real estate agents often cite the refrain that there are only three words that determine the value of a piece of property.
 These words are “location, location, and location” In other words in the world of real estate location is everything.